The Kellevie 6 Hour explained

 As there is no camping this year there will only be day parking.
-The day parking area is cearly marked and set up so people can leave without interfering with the main transition and improve safety for competitors, supporters, and for contractors that come and go throughout the event.
+The day parking area is clearly marked and set up so people can leave without interfering with the main transition and improve safety for competitors, supporters, and for contractors that come and go throughout the event.
 Usually everyone uses common sense and the day parking works well.
 To leave there may be course crossings which will be clearly marked and marshalled, riders have right of way and you will need to obey all direction of signage and staff.
 The race organisers are not held liable for any damage or stolen property in parked vehicles.
 Please adhere to the speed limit signage.

 Fire-bins may be placed around the village depending on the conditions.
 NO other fires are to be lit by competitors.
 Sealed gas heaters (the big "mushroom" style) are allowed in personal site areas, as well as cooking stoves etc. However if there is high fire danger any direction from Tas Fire Service or race management must be adhered to.

-We ask that you guys keep the village and camping zones clean and take rubbish with you.
+We ask that you please keep the village and transition zones clean and take rubbish with you.
 Please take the time to remove your rubbish.
 Dumping of carb/gel packs on the trackside as opposed to tucking them in your attire somewhere will be frowned upon.

-I have been really impressed by the way people at our events have managed themselves so I feel like people reading this will already be on the same page.
-To be clear this one is pretty simple:
+Our team have been really impressed by the way people at our events have managed themselves so we feel like people reading this will already be on the same page.
+To be clear though, this one is pretty simple:

 Bought it in with you - take it out with you.
 Littering intentionally leads to disqualification.